brightway-lca/bw_timex/CONTRIBUTING.md

 # Contributing

 We welcome contributions!
-If you have any questions, you can [get in touch with the `timex_lca` developers ](mailto:timo.diepers@ltt.rwth-aachende.de)
+If you have any questions, [open a discussion](https://github.com/TimoDiepers/timex/discussions) or [get in touch directly with the `timex_lca` developers ](mailto:timo.diepers@ltt.rwth-aachende.de)

 ## Contributing to the code, examples or documentation